curtischong/2pc-embeddings/README.md

 ![Dot Product Circuit](circuit.jpeg)

 This is an implementation of Yao's Garbled Circuits (a 2PC protocol).
 The main code was based on https://github.com/tdjsnelling/garbled-circuits/tree/master.
-It was very helpful because they found out how to use Verilog to define the circuits.
+It was very helpful because they figured out how to use Verilog to define the circuits.

 However, I modified it for optimization reasons AND to make the 2PC happen between different browser clients (rather than in just one nodeJS process)